Make Your Own Earrings

-Have you ever seen a pair of earrings you liked on someone?
+Have you ever seen a pair of earrings you liked on someone else?
 Maybe you just wanted something to fit your style better or match an outfit or just something custom without having to pay an extravagant price from the jewelry store.

 Here's your chance!